Mahi1726/SmartVideoRenamer/README.md

-# SmartVideoRenamer
-SmartVideoRenamer is a Python-based tool that automates the process of matching videos to reference images and renaming them accordingly.
-Using structural similarity (SSIM), the app compares the first frame of each video with uploaded images to find the best match.

-# SmartVideoRenamer

-Automatically matches videos to reference images and renames them intelligently using **SSIM**, with an intuitive **Streamlit interface** for easy upload and download.

----

-## Overview

 **SmartVideoRenamer** is a Python-based application that automates the tedious task of organizing and renaming videos based on visual similarity to reference images.
 It uses the **Structural Similarity Index (SSIM)** to find the closest matching image for each video’s first frame and renames the video accordingly.